-Waterford City.
-Tel: 051 317000 – Waterford Crystal has moved to a magnificent new home in the heart of Waterford City.
+The Mall, Waterford City.
+Tel: 051 317000 www.waterfordvisitorcentre.com – Waterford Crystal is located on The Mall in the heart of Waterford City.
 The highlight of any visit, the Factory Tour gives you an up close and personal insight into the centuries – old tradition of Waterford Crystal making.
 You’ll feel the heat of the furnace and marvel at the skills of our craftsmen.
 After your Tour, indulge your passion for the world’s most famous crystal in our lavish Retail Store, home to the largest collection of Waterford Crystal in the world.
-Our exhibition of Sporting Trophies and Statement pieces is an absolute must – see attraction.
+Our exhibition of Sporting Trophies and Statement pieces is an absolute must – see attraction. .
 For opening hours, please visit www.waterfordvisitorcentre.com

 edmund rice heritage centre

 Edmund Rice Heritage Centre – A Man of Inspiration

 Edmund Rice began his educational mission among the poor of Waterford.
 His work was strongly supported by the people of the city.
 Though some of his friends thought he was mad to give up a successful business career.
 His work went beyond the boundries of Waterford, to other counties in Ireland and also internationally.
 Mount Sion, Barrack Street, Waterford Tel: 051 874 390 • Fax: 051 841 578 Email: firstname.lastname@example.org

 Christ Church Cathedral, Tel: 051 858958